SixArm/rust-101/topics/starters/what-are-good-projects-to-learn-rust.md

-# What are good open source projects for learning Rust?
+# What are good projects to learn Rust?

 Learning Rust can be a rewarding experience, and contributing to open-source projects can be a great way to develop your skills while making meaningful contributions to the community.
 Here are some open-source Rust projects that can be good for learning Rust: